funcompbio/practical1/practical1.md

 `AltGr+4`.

-Once you have copied the two files, please verify using the command `ls` that the two files are indeed in your current PWD.
+Once you have copied the two files, please verify using the command `ls` that the two files are indeed in your current CWD.
 If you have been successful, you have probably typed twice the `cp` command.
 However, because the two filenames start with the prefix `catalunya`, you could have done the job with one single command by using again the wildcard character `*` as follows